Hawaiʻi Volcanoes National Park: Recent events

 A small water pond appeared in Halemaʻumaʻu in the summer of 2019.
 The pond deepened and enlarged into a small lake since it was first observed, measuring 160 ft deep as of December 1, 2020.
 An eruption in the crater that began on December 20, 2020, boiled away the water lake completely and began to partially refill the crater with lava.

-As of 2025, most of the park is open, although some road segments, trails, and the Jaggar Museum of the Hawaiian Volcano Observatory remain closed.
+As of 2026, most of the park is open, although some road segments and trails remain closed and the Jaggar Museum of the Hawaiian Volcano Observatory was torn down due to the damage in 2018.
 The Thurston Lava Tube (Nāhuku) was reopened to the public on February 21, 2020.
 Several large rockfalls were cleared and sensors were installed to monitor new cracks, along with improvements to water drainage and parking.
 The rockfalls and cracks had been caused by some of the 60,000 earthquakes recorded during the Kīlauea eruption.

-In 2022, the Mauna Loa volcano erupted, after many years.
+In 2022, the Mauna Loa volcano erupted, after 40 years of inactivity.
+Kīlauea has ongoing eruption activity.

 Pohue Bay expansion

-The park expanded in 2022 when The Trust for Public Land transferred its ownership of 16,451 acre to the National Park Service.
+The park expanded in 2022 when The Trust for Public Land transferred its ownership of 16451 acre to the National Park Service.
 Pōhue Bay is home to numerous well-preserved and significant Hawaiian cultural sites, including the largest recorded abrader quarry in Hawaiʻi, lava tubes, burial site, mauka-makai (mountain to sea) trails, fishing shrines, remains of once-thriving coastal villages, and petroglyphs.
 A well-preserved portion of the Ala Kahakai National Historic Trail or Ala Loa, an ancient coastal trail system, hugs the coastline.

-The Pōhue coastline is critical habitat for federally listed endangered Hawaiian species, including the Hawaiian hawksbill turtle (honu‘ea) and Hawaiian monk seal.
-Rare endemic opae'ula (red shrimp) live in the area's anchialine ponds, and the bay is often frequented by native and migratory birds, including ʻiwa (frigate bird), koaʻe kea (white tailed tropic bird), kōlea (golden plover), 'ulili (wandering tattler) and ʻaukuʻu (black crowned night heron).
+The Pōhue coastline is critical habitat for federally listed endangered Hawaiian species, including the Hawaiian hawksbill turtle (honu'ea) and Hawaiian monk seal.
+Rare endemic opae'ula (Hawaiian red shrimp) live in the area's anchialine ponds, and the bay is often frequented by native and migratory birds, including ʻiwa (great frigatebird), koaʻe kea (white tailed tropic bird), kōlea (Pacific golden plover), 'ulili (wandering tattler) and ʻaukuʻu (black-crowned night heron).